For many, teenagers playing tinny music to each other on public transport on their mobile phones can be intensely irritating. Why do they do it?

 Continue reading the main story"The people who think it's anti-social don't really listen to this type of music."

-"Fair enough, it might be anti-social but the bus is always quiet," she says.
+A second agrees that the bus would be dull without a little bit of music."Fair enough, it might be anti-social but the bus is always quiet," she says.
 "You need something to listen to, right?
 We give you [something] to listen to."

 Some youth workers argue that what the youngsters are doing is largely innocent.